 In November of 2016, Stacy left a career of almost 20 years with the YMCA to become the Executive Director at Bridges of Norman.
 The mission: “empowering high school students in family crisis to pursue education without obstacles” was what really sold Stacy on the career move.
 Working with young people, addressing critical issues in the community, and helping youth succeed are all passions of Stacy’s.
 Bridges’ mission and Stacy’s aspirations are synonymous and reflective of her commiment, focus, and passion for helping people.

 In addition to serving on the Board of Directors at the Norman Chamber of Commerce, Stacy has Co-Chaired the Norman Chamber of Commerce’s Tomorrows Leaders program, the Norman Chamber of Commerce Women’s Leadership Committee, and was the Vice Chair of programs for the Norman Chamber of Commerce.
-Stacy also serves as the Chairman on the Norman Citizen’s Advisory Board, the Norman Public Schools Transportation Advisory Board, and is a proud alumnus of the Norman Police Department’s Citizen Police Academy and Leadership Norman 2015.
+She is an executive member of the Cleveland County Continuum of Care and a member of the Governor’s Interagency Council on Homelessness (GICH).
+Stacy also is a proud alumnus of the Norman Police Department’s Citizen Police Academy and Leadership Norman 2015.
 She is a member of the Sooner Rotary Club in Norman, and a member of Life Church.

 Stacy is married to husband, Shannon, and together they have two amazing children, Madison and Landon.

 Bianca Gordon joined Bridges in September 2017.
 She earned a Bachelor of Arts degree in

 music from the University of Tulsa in 2000, and a Master of Arts degree in mass communication

 management (strategic communication) from the University of Oklahoma in 2014, successfully